SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     // alsoMinusSix : Int = -6

 The unary plus operator doesn't actually do anything.
-However, it can be used to provide symmetry in your code when you're also using the unary minus operator.
+However, it can be used to provide symmetry in your code when used alongside the unary minus operator.

 .. _Operators_CompoundAssignmentOperators: